BryanZhang938/recipe-complexity-insights/README.md

 ## Assessment of Missingness

-The only columns in `recipes` that have a significant amount of missing values are `rating`, `review`, and `date`.
-In this section, we will explore the missingness in `recipes`.
+The only columns in `recipes` that exhibit a significant amount of missing values are `rating`, `review`, and `date`.
+In this section, we explore the patterns and potential dependencies in this missingness.

 ### NMAR Analysis

-We claim that the missingness in the `review` column is likely to be Not Missing At Random (NMAR).
-This is likely due to the fact that users who feel negative about a recipe may be less likely to leave a review.
-Users who had a bad experience with the recipe may be less likely to leave a rreview because they may not feel that it is worth their time or they prefer to not engage with the product after a negative experience.
-On the other hand, users who had a good experience may be more inclined to leave a review as to recommend to other people or to create more traction on the particular recipe.
+We claim that the missingness in the `review` column is **Not Missing At Random (NMAR)**.
+This may be due to user behavior: users who have a negative experience with a recipe might be less inclined to leave a review because they do not feel it is worth their time or prefer not to engage after a poor experience.
+Conversely, users with positive experiences are more likely to post reviews to recommend the recipe and generate traction within the community.

-### Misingness Dependency
+### Missingness Dependency: Complexity Score

-We now continue by examining the missingness of the `rating` column in `recipes` by testing its dependency on the `complexity` column.
-To achieve this, we will be performing a permutation test.
-So, we propose the following Null and Alternate Hypotheses and the Test Statistic and the Significance Level.
+Next, we examine whether the missingness in the `rating` column is associated with the complexity score of a recipe by performing a permutation test.
+We define our hypotheses as follows:

-**Null Hypothesis**: The missingness of ratings does not depend on the complexity score of a recipe.
+- **Null Hypothesis:** The missingness of ratings does not depend on the complexity score of a recipe.

-**Alternate Hypothesis**: The missingness of ratings depends on the complexity score of a recipe.
+- **Alternate Hypothesis:** The missingness of ratings depends on the complexity score of a recipe.

-**Test Statistic**: The absolute difference of the complexity score means between the recipes without missing ratings and the recipes with missing ratings.
+**Test Statistic:**  The absolute difference in the mean complexity score between recipes with missing ratings and those with non-missing ratings.

-**Significance Level**: 0.05
+**Significance Level:** 0.05

-We simulate 1,000 test statistics to yield the following empirical distribution.
+We simulated 1,000 test statistics to build the empirical distribution.

 <iframe
   src="assets/missingness1.html"